Six-week apartment kitchen transformationback to case study list

 ARTICLE Sharon Stephenson PHOTOGRAPHY Scott Espie

-Renovating the kitchen of this Auckland apartment was the “final piece of the jigsaw”, says Robbie Morphew, Renovation consultant of Refresh Renovations.
+Renovating the kitchen of this city apartment was the “final piece of the jigsaw”, says the Refresh Renovations specialist appointed to the job.

-Peter and Helen Clapshaw, who’ve owned this Parnell apartment for 11 years, agree.
+Peter and Helen Clapshaw, who’ve owned this apartment for 11 years, agree.

 “Over the years we’ve done smaller things, such as replacing the flooring and carpets and painting walls,” says Peter.
 “But we’ve wanted to change the kitchen for a long time.”